 In most cases, new applications perform pretty well.
 But as the user base grows and usage increases, an app can outgrow its infrastructure.
-Users can start experiencing a decline in performance.
+Users can start experiencing performance issues.
 Latency increases and bandwidth and memory get exhausted quickly.
 Some code architectures start to fail because they do not scale well with the increased amount of user activity.

-In this tutorial, you will learn how to implement load testing on a simple Node.js API using ApacheBench (ab), a load testing and benchmarking tool for HTTP servers.
+In this tutorial, you will learn how to load test a simple Node.js API using ApacheBench (ab), a load testing and benchmarking tool for HTTP servers.
 You will use a CircleCI continuous integration and continuous deployment (CI/CD) pipeline to automatically deploy and load test updates to your API.

 Prerequisites